Giant Cinnamon Roll Recipe

 What You’ll Need:

-• Filling Ingredients – include butter, brown sugar, and cinnamon.
+- filling Ingredients – include butter, brown sugar, and cinnamon.

-How to make a Cinnamon Twist Roll:
+How to make a Giant Cinnamon Roll:

 Step 1

 Activate the yeast.
 In the bowl of a stand mixer, combine yeast, sugar, and warm milk.
-Be careful to use WARM milk (about 100-110 degrees F).
+Be careful to use WARM milk (about 105-110 degrees F).
 After about 15 minutes, the yeast should be bubbly and you can proceed.

 Step 2